Discovering and Explaining the Representation Bottleneck of DNNs: The multi-order interaction

 where $\mu_i = v(\{i\}) - v(\emptyset)$ represents the independent effect of variable $i$, and $ w^{(m)} = \frac{n-1-m}{n(n-1)}$.\\

-\textbf{Connection with Shapley value and Shapley interaction index.}
+\textbf{Connection with the Shapley value, the Shapley interaction index, and the Harsanyi dividend.}

-\emph{Shapley value.} \cite{shapley1951notes} proposed the Shapley value to measure the numerical importance of each player to the total reward in a cooperative game.
+\textit{Shapley value.} \cite{shapley1951notes} proposed the Shapley value to measure the numerical importance of each player to the total reward in a cooperative game.
 The Shapley value has been widely used to explain the decision of DNNs in recent years \citep{lundberg2017unified,ancona2019explaining}.
-For a given DNN and an input sample with a set of input variables $N = \{1,\dots, n\}$, we use $2^N = \{S|S \subseteq N\}$ to denote all possible variable subsets of $N$.
-Then, the DNN $v$ can be considered as $v: 2^N \rightarrow \mathbb{R}$ that calculates the output $v(S)$ of each specific subset $S \subseteq N$.
-Each input variable $i$ is regarded as a player, and the network output $v(N)$ of all input variables can be considered as the total reward of the game.
-The Shapley value aims to fairly distribute the network output to each individual variables as follows:
+Specifically, we can consider a DNN with a set of input variables $N = \{1,\dots, n\}$ as a game.
+Each input variable (\textit{e.g.}, an image pixel or a word) is regarded as a player, and the network output $v(N)$ of all input variables can be considered as the total reward of the game.
+The Shapley value aims to fairly distribute the network output to each individual variable as follows:

-where $v(S)$ denotes the network output when we keep variables in $S$ unchanged while mask variables in $N \setminus S$ by following the setting in \cite{ancona2019explaining}.
-It has been proven that the Shapely value is an unique method to fairly allocate overall reward to each player that satisfies \emph{linearity}, \emph{nullity}, \emph{symmetry}, and \emph{efficiency} properties.
+where $v(S)$ denotes the network output when we keep variables in $S$ unchanged while mask variables in $N \setminus S$ by the baseline value.
+The baseline value usually follows the setting in \cite{ancona2019explaining}, which is set as the average value of the variable over different samples.
+In this way, $v(S \cup \{i\}) - v(S)$ represents the marginal contribution of $i$ when the variable $i$ is present \textit{w.r.t.} the case when the variable $i$ is absent, given the context $S \subseteq N \setminus \{i\}$.
+Then, the Shapley value of $i$ measures the average marginal contribution of $i$ over different contexts $S$.
+It has been proven that the Shapely value is the unique method to fairly allocate overall reward to each player that satisfies \textit{linearity}, \textit{nullity}, \textit{symmetry}, and \textit{efficiency} properties.

-\emph{Connections between the Shapley interaction index and the Shapely value.} Input variables of a DNN usually interact with each other, instead of working individually.
-Based on the Shapley value, \cite{grabisch1999axiomatic} further proposed the Shapley interaction index to measure the interaction utility between input variables.
-The Shapley interaction index is the only axiomatic extension of the Shapley value, which satisfies \emph{linearity}, \emph{nullity}, \emph{symmetry}, and \emph{recursive} properties.
-For two variables $i,j \in N$, the Shapley interaction index $I(i,j)$ can be considered as the change of the numerical importance of variable $i$ by the presence or absence of variable $j$.
+\textit{Shapley interaction index.} \cite{grabisch1999axiomatic} proposed the Shapley interaction index $I(S)$ to measure the interaction utility between input variables in the subset $S \subseteq N$.
+In particular, the Shapley interaction index between two variables $i,j \in N$, $Index(i,j)$, measures the change of the numerical importance (\textit{i.e.}, Shapley value) of $i$ by the presence or absence of $j$.